-- Provide in quicker turnaround for the development and updating of individual corridor plans - Increase plan readability (reduction in individual plan size, provides more concise information and recommendations in individual plans)
+- Result in less duplication from plan to plan - Provide in quicker turnaround for the development and updating of individual corridor plans - Increase plan readability (reduction in individual plan size, provides more concise information and recommendations in individual plans)

 The Master TCUMP will be periodically revised as needed.
 The document is intended to be a "living" document that reflects the learning and improvements gained during travel corridor planning process.